Introduction to Video Editing

 Keep repeating the previous step until you get your timeline below 60 seconds.
 Trust me, it’s worth it!
 You are going to feel like you’re deleting precious memories.
 Don’t worry, you still have that footage stored in your folders, you’re only deleting them from your timeline.

-I personally have to repeat that step 3-5 times while continuously asking myself "is this interesting" before I get under 60 seconds.
+I like to repeat that step 3-5 times while continuously asking myself "is this interesting" before I get under 60 seconds.

 Create your story